-Some are calling the potential of a new class of cholesterol-lowering drugs called PCSK9 inhibitors – now in trial at Baystate Medical Center and being debated by an advisory committee of the Food and Drug Administration, who will vote whether to recommend approval – as “one of the biggest developments in a long time in cardiology.”
+Some are calling the potential of a new class of cholesterol-lowering drugs called PCSK9 inhibitors as “one of the biggest developments in a long time in cardiology.”
+It is now in trial at Baystate Medical Center and being debated by an advisory committee of the Food and Drug Administration, who will vote whether to recommend approval.

 According to the Centers for Disease Control and Prevention (CDC), nearly a third of all adults – that’s 73 million Americans – suffer from high LDL cholesterol and take extremely popular and highly prescribed statin drugs to lower their levels of bad cholesterol.
-Cholesterol, a waxy, fat-like substance naturally produced in the body by the liver, is needed by the body, but too much can cause plaque to build up in the arteries, increasing your risk of heart attack and stroke.
+Cholesterol, a waxy, fat-like substance naturally produced in the body by the liver, is needed by the body.
+Too much can cause plaque to build up in the arteries, increasing your risk of heart attack and stroke.

-A class of biotech drugs called monoclonal antibodies – one developed by Amgen and another by Sanofi and Regeneron Pharmaceuticals – these new drugs block a substance called PCSK9 which interferes with the liver’s ability to remove cholesterol from the blood.
+There is a class of biotech drugs called monoclonal antibodies – one developed by Amgen and another by Sanofi and Regeneron Pharmaceuticals.
+These new drugs block a substance called PCSK9 which interferes with the liver’s ability to remove cholesterol from the blood.
 They differ from statins, which are taken in pill form, and are instead injected every two to four weeks by patients, similar to the way a diabetic patient takes insulin.

 The merits of the new drugs?

-“The PCSK9 inhibitors have been studied alone and in conjunction with statin therapy to combine the effects of both drugs,” said Dr. Giugliano.
+“The PCSK9 inhibitors have been studied alone and in conjunction with statin therapy to combine the effects of both drugs,” Dr. Giugliano said.

 At question is whether the PCSK9 inhibitors actually prevent heart attacks or strokes.